ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 ### 4.4 Cross-User Reference Remapping

 **The problem**: When user A migrates their tweets, some reply to or quote user B's tweets.
 Since user B hasn't migrated yet, those references point to Twitter URLs.
-Later, when user B also uses Murmur, user A's posts should ideally be updated to reference user B's real Bluesky posts.
+Later, when user B also uses Hivesong, user A's posts should ideally be updated to reference user B's real Bluesky posts.

 **Can Bluesky posts be updated?**